pact-foundation/pact_broker/lib/pact_broker/doc/views/index/publish-contracts.markdown

 The previous tag and pact endpoints are still supported, however, future features that build on this endpoint may not be able to be backported into those endpoints.

+This endpoint is designed to be used by a command line tool, and hence, the response notices are designed for output to the user in a terminal.

 ## Parameters

 * `pacticipantName`: the name of the application.
 Required.